evelez7/CodeU-ProjectGroup6/README.md

 for more information.

-In addition to your team's client and server, the project also includes a Relay Server and a script that runs it (`run_relay.sh`).
-This is not needed to get started with the project.
+In addition to your team's client and server, the project also includes a Relay Server.
+This is not needed to get your project started.
+You can start it locally using `python build.py run codeu.chat.RelayMain <args>`.
+Look in `RelayMain.Java` for information about arguments.

 ## Finding your way around the project